Hungry breastfed infants

 Hungry bottlefed infants

-Bottle fed infants, like breastfed infants, should be fed on demand.
+Bottle fed infants should be fed on demand.
 This does not mean that they cannot establish a feeding routine but it does mean that the infant should be allowed to decide how much formula they take at each feed.

 Feeding patterns of bottlefed infants can also be very unpredictable in the first few weeks of life but after about 3 weeks they tend to establish a routine.
 Every infant is different.
 Some may prefer to have larger volumes of milk throughout the day whereas other babies may prefer to have smaller volumes of milk more frequently throughout the day.
 Initially new born infants tend to feed every 2-3 hours but by around 2 months they tend to feed every 4 hours.1